MicrosoftDocs/win32/desktop-src/Msi/importing-the-adminuisequence.md

 ---
-Description: The AdminUISequence table lists actions that the installer calls when it executes the top-level ADMIN action and the internal user interface level is set to full UI or reduced UI. ms.assetid: f23bd5c2-1d7f-485f-a22b-99436dfab6bf
+description: The AdminUISequence table lists actions that the installer calls when it executes the top-level ADMIN action and the internal user interface level is set to full UI or reduced UI. ms.assetid: f23bd5c2-1d7f-485f-a22b-99436dfab6bf
 title: Importing the AdminUISequence ms.topic: article